CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 The *Machines* are somewhat unique in that they represent different phases of AI development, each preserved as separate machines.
 We maintain older machines for testing purposes, and as proofs-of-concept.

+## GroupSortMatrix
+We identify different spatial elements in this game - hazards, items, projectiles, Motion AI, etc - using Godot's `Node` *Groups*.
+They're the closest things Godot has to some sort meta-tagging system.
+In order to build a robust motion AI system, we can't just use global tags (that'd be a bit painful managing global strings like that, anyhow).
+No, instead we need a way to group tags into universal categories, and leave it up to an integrating body to decide which groups fall into which category.

+This custom (scripted) resource provides an interface for listing which groups fall under which category.

+### Configurables
+We have one configurable for each *Group Category*.

+##### Threat Groups
+A `PoolStringArray`.
+Each string should be a group that an integrating body treats as a *Threat*.
+Threats are different from enemies, representing a danger that can't be addressed and should instead be fled from.

+##### Goal Groups
+A `PoolStringArray`.
+Each string should be a group that an integrating body treats as a *Goal*.
+Goals are just a temporary grouping for anything and everything good.
+We'll expand it into multiple categories later.

 ## KinematicCore
 The *KinematicCore* is the core *motion* component of *Motion AI*.
 It governs the movement characteristics of an AI.